chili-chips-ba/tango-with-pango/5.TetriSaraj/README.md

 This project is a demonstration of a complex digital hardware/software system.

-The hardware consists of a custom SoC with RISC-V CPU and our special _Video Controller_ that operates with _Mega Characters (MC)_, which are a close kin to the infamous _"Sprites"_.
+The hardware consists of a custom SoC with RISC-V CPU and our special _Video Controller_ that operates with _Mega Characters (MC)_, which are akin to infamous _"Sprites"_.

 The software is bare-metal, w/o an OS, and implements a well-known, classic game, now rotated by 90 degrees and mirror-duplicated.